Acids Bases and Salts O Level: 5 Facts Every Student Must Know

 Master the Naming System First

-Before you tackle reactions, make sure you can confidently name any salt given the acid and base.
+Before tackling reactions, make sure you can confidently name any salt given the acid and base.
 Drill this until it is automatic: HCl → chloride, H₂SO₄ → sulfate, HNO₃ → nitrate.
 This single skill unlocks a large number of exam marks.

 Write Out Equations by Hand

-The best way to remember neutralisation reactions is to write them out repeatedly — word equations first, then symbol equations, then full ionic equations.
-If you can write a balanced ionic equation from memory, you’re operating at distinction level.
+Write neutralisation reactions repeatedly — word equations first, then symbol equations, then full ionic equations.
+If you can write a balanced ionic equation from memory, you are operating at distinction level.

 Understand Salt Preparation as a Decision Tree

-Ready to Master Acids, Bases and Salts for O Level?
+Get Help With Acids, Bases and Salts O Level Chemistry

 Frequently Asked Questions

-The name of a salt comes from the acid and base used to make it.
-Hydrochloric acid produces chloride salts, sulfuric acid produces sulfate salts, and nitric acid produces nitrate salts.
-The first part of the salt name comes from the metal or ammonium ion in the base.
+The name of the salt comes from two parts: the metal (or ammonium) from the base, and the anion from the acid.
+Hydrochloric acid produces chloride salts (e.g. sodium chloride), sulfuric acid produces sulfate salts (e.g. copper sulfate), and nitric acid produces nitrate salts (e.g. potassium nitrate).
+The formula of the salt must balance the charges of the metal cation and the acid anion.